 The Unspoken Leadership Lessons

 The first four concepts above impacted me immeasurably.
-Over the years I have thought back to these leadership lessons countless times.
-But the leadership lessons Frank was teaching through his speech weren’t all I learned that day.
+Over the years, I have thought back to these leadership lessons countless times.
+But the leadership lessons Frank taught through his speech weren’t all I learned that day.
 I also learned through his unspoken, leading by example that:

-- People that have a lot of money are, for the most part, like everybody else.
+- People with a lot of money are, for the most part, like everybody else.
 They have successes, failures, insecurities, and problems too.

 - Success at any level is fun!
 Success is a journey with seemingly insurmountable obstacles thrown in the way just to keep you focused and make the journey interesting.